majduk/net-surveyor/README.md

 ### SSH

-Prerequisites:
-- SSH keys exchanged with all the machies
-- LLDP client installed on all the machies
-- internal LLDP agent disabled on Intel xx710 cards

 1. Create txt fle conatining hostnames of all machines to connect to, eg: `machines.txt`
 2. Collect LLDP data:
 ```